 In our range we keep a good selection of off road bicycles suitable for family bike rides, as well as the more serious all-mountain suspension bikes and cross country racing bikes.
 Belying our name we also stock road bikes and now E-bikes as well.
-We have an interesting mix of offerings from our main brands Specialized and Trek, as well as Italian and French exotica such as Pinarello, Fondriest and Look.
+We have an interesting mix of offerings from our main brands Specialized and Trek, as well as being a dealer for Sarto custom Italian handmade frames.

-Back in 1997, Simon was building and decorating houses, whilst searching for an interesting business opportunity, and Jackie was working for an accountancy firm, preparing accounts and holding business seminars.
+Back in 1997, Simon Roberts was building and decorating houses, whilst searching for an interesting business opportunity, and Jackie was working for an accountancy firm, preparing accounts and holding business seminars.
 Simon was keen on mountain biking, and had just completed a winter of intensive training for some cross country racing.
 Jackie’s cycling experiences were limited to riding with kids – smallest child on a trailer bike attached to her own, 7 year old alongside on his own mountain bike, and two dogs!
 Oh how life has changed since those days!
-The shop was born in April 1997; now Simon’s tastes run to lightweight carbon road bikes, whilst Jackie has been to the top of her age category at a national level, winning the women’s National Championship title in cross country racing three years in a row in 2000, 2001 and 2002 and then again in 2016.
+The shop was born in April 1997; Simon’s tastes ran to lightweight carbon road bikes, whilst Jackie has been to the top of her age category at a national level, winning the women’s National Championship title in cross country racing three years in a row in 2000, 2001 and 2002 and then again in 2016.
 Jackie continues to run the shop with the same passion for riding, and is chairman of Cranleigh Cycling Club.
 She rides on road bikes with the club, and has won her age category at Tour of Cambridgeshire for the last two years, as well as continuing with the XC mountain bike racing.